RTSH: Radio

-RTSH TANI
+RTSH Tani

-In 2017, RTSH launched "RTSH Tani" an app which enables users of Android and iOS to watch all the channels from the RTSH digital platform including the regional channels such as TV Korca.
+In 2017, RTSH launched "RTSH Tani" an app which enables users of Android and iOS to watch all the channels from the RTSH digital platform including the regional channels such as RTSH Korça.
 In addition, the app enables users to watch catch up TV content from the last 7 days for all 9 channels.

-Logo

-The unveiling of the new logo of RTSH took place on the opening of the 56th edition of the Festivali i Kenges national music competition on 21 December 2017.
-The logo is made up of rectangular shapes representing the principal of rationality, and the focus of the camera lens.
-Meanwhile, 2 coloured rectangular shapes represent the red and black colours of the Albanian flag.
-Some critics have argued that the logo strongly resembles the Croatian public broadcaster HRT instead.

-In 2020, the logo was modified by bringing the two square shapes almost on top of each other, thus greatly distinguishing it from HRT.
+In recent years, the app has not been functional while the online streaming is unreliable.
+Therefore, the only way to watch RTSH's channels outside of Albania is via satellite in Europe only, or only select channels through DigitAlb, Tring TV or the Klani IM IPTV platforms.